GoobyFRS/bluebotpc-web/pages/legal/legal.md

 ---
 # Legal & Compliance Center

-Data on this page is subject to change without notification. **Last Updated:** July 18th 2023
+Data on this page is subject to change without notification. **Last Updated:** July 24th 2023

+By utilizing any BlueBotPC services you agree to all agreements below which make-up our **Master Service Agreement**.

 [Service Level Agreement](https://bluebotpc.com/pages/legal/sla) - Defines our level of services provided.